ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Experiments

 \subsection{Ablation Study}

 \textbf{Neutral Point Processing.} We ablate our neutral point processing on the LERF dataset with results in Tab.~\ref{tab:ablation_neutral}.
 Case \#1 is the baseline without any filtering.
-Case \#2 adds our entropy-based filtering.
-Case \#3 introduces our full model, which further incorporates an opacity filter.
-As shown, entropy filtering alone provides a minor gain by suppressing noise, but its aggressive nature can inadvertently remove valid foreground points.
-Adding the opacity filter resolves this issue, achieving the highest mIoU.
-This demonstrates that both stages are complementary and essential for the final performance.
+Case \#2 applies only the opacity filter, and Case \#3 applies only the entropy filter.
+Case \#4 introduces our full model, which incorporates both filters.
+As shown, entropy filtering alone provides a minor gain by suppressing noise, but the opacity filter alone can be aggressive and inadvertently remove valid foreground points.
+Combining both filters resolves this issue, achieving the highest mIoU.
+This demonstrates that both stages are essential for the final performance.

 \textbf{Instance Feature Extraction.} To demonstrate the advantages of using a VLM for language feature extraction, we compare our approach with three baselines derived from the CLIP image encoder.
 Case \#1 uses the feature from the single view with the largest mask area.
 Case \#2 averages features from all valid views.
 Case \#3 first renders the class foreground points onto each view and computes the IoU between the rendered foreground masks and candidate masks.
 We then discard the low-IoU masks and average the features of the remaining ones.
 The results are presented in Tab.~\ref{tab:ablation_feature}.
 Single-view methods struggle to capture comprehensive semantics, while multi-view averaging methods often yield ambiguous features due to occlusions.
 Although filtering-based methods significantly improve matching accuracy, they require a rendering pass for each view, which incurs high runtime costs.
-Moreover, these methods can obscure discriminative details due to feature discrepancies across different views.
-In contrast, our VLM-based method distills these multi-view cues into a consistent textual representation, effectively capturing the nuanced attributes required for complex and abstract queries.
+Moreover, these methods can obscure discriminative details due to feature discrepancies across different views (see Appendix for details).
+In contrast, our VLM-based method distills these multi-view cues into a consistent textual representation, effectively capturing the nuanced attributes required for abstract queries.